Home > Services > Faculty Support > eBrarian 101

 What is eBrarian?

-eBrarian is Twin Cities Library's instructional program that teaches students how to find, evaluate, and use information.
+eBrarian is Twin Cities Library's instructional program that teaches students how to find and evaluate information.
 Students learn from interactive learning modules, discussion board reflections, and peer feedback. eBrarians monitor discussion boards and provide assistance for questions that were not addressed in the learning modules.
 At the end of the course, eBrarians notify faculty which students posted to the discussion boards, and course credit is awarded.

 What's in it for me?